lambdaclass/concrete/ROADMAP.md

 and structured validation records, Phase 6C's shadow edit corpus is green, and at least one medium Phase 8 workload is large enough to choose granularity from measurements rather than toy programs.

+Its position before later external-user phases is a dependency statement, not a reason to build caching ahead of demand.
+Without the measured workload and GO record above, the pull-gated doctrine requires an explicit defer/reject decision rather than speculative implementation.

 **Conditional phase rule.** The roadmap remains linear.
 After Phase 8, a GO verdict executes this phase before Phase 9.
 A NO verdict must produce the